TinyCsvParser/TinyCsvParser/_sources/sections/userguide/concepts.rst.txt

 CsvMappingResult
 ~~~~~~~~~~~~~~~~

-The :code:`CsvMappingResult` is result of the parsing, and contains the populated objects.
-Why doesn't
+The :code:`CsvMappingResult` is the result of the parsing.
+The class contains either the populated object or
-a :code:`CsvParser` return the entities?
-Because the input data is processed in parallel and the
+an error.
+Why doesn't a :code:`CsvParser` return just the mapped entities?
+Because the input data is processed
-:code:`CsvParser` can't stop parsing, just because a single line has an error.
+in parallel and the :code:`CsvParser` can't stop parsing, because a single line has an error.

+That's why the parsed entity is wrapped in a :code:`CsvMappingResult`, which holds either the entity or an error,
+that may have occured during parsing a CSV line.

 You can check, if a :code:`CsvMappingResult` is valid by checking the property :code:`CsvMappingResult<TEntity>.IsValid`.
 If the :code:`CsvMappingResult` is valid, then it contains the populated entity in the property.
 If the parsing was